igarridot/kindfra/README.md

 - Now you can interact with your cluster with standard kubectl commands.

 # How can I delete the k8s cluster?
-Just run the following command in the repo directory:
+Just run the following command in the repo directory (WARNING: This command will perform a docker system clean up command):
 ```
 make delete-kind-cluster
 ```